 This article was created and is maintained by the Office of Academic Technology.

-If you have found an error in this article, or if you need assistance incorporating this article into your course, please contact the Faculty Instructional Support Specialist.
+If you have found an error in this article, or if you need assistance incorporating this article into your course, please contact the Educational Technologist.